-Domain Standards for Mathematical Content Aligned Components of Eureka Math 6.EE.3 Apply the properties of operations to generate equivalent expressions.
-G6 M4 Topic A: Relationships of the Operations G6 M4 Topic D: Expanding, Factoring, and Distributing Expressions 6.EE.4 Identify when two expressions are equivalent (i.e., when the two expressions name the same number regardless of which value is substituted into them).
-G6 M4 Topic C: Replacing Letters and Numbers G6 M4 Topic D: Expanding, Factoring, and Distributing Expressions Cluster: Reason about and solve one-varia able equations and inequalities.
-6.EE.5 Understand solving an equation or inequality as a process of answering a question: which values from a specified set, if any, make the equation or inequality true?
+Domain Standards for Mathematical Content Aligned Components of Eureka Math 6.EE.A.3 Apply the properties of operations (including, but not limited to, commutative, associative, and distributive properties) to generate equivalent expressions.
+The distributive property is prominent here.
+G6 M4 Topic A: Relationships of the Operations G6 M4 Topic D: Expanding, Factoring, and Distributing Expressions 6.EE.A.4 Identify when expressions are equivalent (i.e., when the expressions name the same number regardless of which value is substituted into them).
+G6 M4 Topic C: Replacing Letters and Numbers G6 M4 Topic D: Expanding, Factoring, and Distributing Expressions Cluster: Reason about and solve one-variable equations and inequalities.
+6.EE.B.5 Understand solving an equation or inequality is carried out by determining if any of the values from a given set make the equation or inequality true.
 Use substitution to determine whether a given number in a specified set makes an equation or inequality true.
-G6 M4 Topic G: Solving Equations G6 M4 Topic H: Applications of Equations 6.EE.6 Use variables to represent numbers and write expressions when solving a real-world or mathematical problem; understand that a variable can represent an unknown number, or, depending on the purpose at hand, any number in a specified set.
+G6 M4 Topic G: Solving Equations G6 M4 Topic H: Applications of Equations 6.EE.B.6 Use variables to represent numbers and write expressions when solving a real-world or mathematical problem; understand that a variable can represent an unknown number, or, depending on the purpose at hand, any number in a specified set.
 G6 M4 Topic F: Writing and Evaluating Expressions and Formulas G6 M4 Topic G: Solving Equations G6 M4 Topic H: Applications of Equations

-Domain Standards for Mathematical Content Aligned Components of Eureka Math 6.EE.7 Solve real-world and mathematical problems by writing and solving equations of the form $x + p = q$ and $px = q$ for cases in which $p$ , $q$ and $x$ are all nonnegative rational numbers.
-G6 M4 Topic G: Solving Equations G6 M4 Topic H: Applications of Equations 6.EE.8 Write a statement of inequality of the form $x > c$ or $x < c$ to represent a constraint or condition in a real-world or mathematical problem.
-Recognize that inequalities of the form $x > c$ or $x < c$ have infinitely many solutions; represent solutions of such inequalities on number line diagrams.
-G6 M4 Lesson 33: From Equations to Inequalities G6 M4 Lesson 34: Writing and Graphing Inequalities in Real-World Problems Cluster: Represent and analyze quantitation independent variables. ve relationships between dependent and Use variables to represent two quantities in a real-world problem that change in relationship to one another; write an equation to express one quantity, thought of as the dependent variable, in terms of the other quantity, thought of as the independent variable.
+Domain Standards for Mathematical Content Aligned Components of Eureka Math 6.EE.B.7 Solve real-world and mathematical problems by writing and solving one-step equations of the form $x + p = q$ and $px = q$ for cases in which $p$ , $q$ and $x$ are all nonnegative rational numbers.
+G6 M4 Topic G: Solving Equations G6 M4 Topic H: Applications of Equations 6.EE.B.8 Interpret and write an inequality of the form $x > c$ or $x < c$ which represents a condition or constraint in a real-world or mathematical problem.
+Recognize that inequalities have infinitely many solutions; represent solutions of inequalities on number line diagrams.
+G6 M4 Lesson 33: From Equations to Inequalities G6 M4 Lesson 34: Writing and Graphing Inequalities in Real-World Problems Cluster: Represent and analyze quantitative relationships between dependent and independent variables.
+6.EE.C.9 Use variables to represent two quantities in a real-world problem that change in relationship to one another. a.
+Write an equation to express one quantity, thought of as the dependent variable, in terms of the other quantity, thought of as the independent variable.
+G6 M4 Lesson 31: Problems in Mathematical Terms G6 M4 Lesson 32: Multi-Step Problems in the Real World b.
 Analyze the relationship between the dependent and independent variables using graphs and tables, and relate these to the equation.
 G6 M4 Lesson 31: Problems in Mathematical Terms G6 M4 Lesson 32: Multi-Step Problems in the Real World